How Binge Watching Relates to Chamber Productivity

 Growth or change in one area is typically tied to a change in another.
 Having a plan of action in place allows organizations to adapt to changes proactively.
 Using scalability, operational adjustments can be made without slowing progress.

-If a chamber isn't using scalability, they're slowing progress and impacting performance, and/or sacrificing the standards that members depend on.
+If a chamber of commerce isn't using scalability, they're slowing progress and impacting performance, and/or sacrificing the standards that members depend on.
 In essence, scalability is to chambers as fast internet is to streaming.
 Either way, you can watch something, the question is, are you going to have to pause to let it buffer at the very best part?
 Or are you going to be able to focus on the program without distractions that reduce the enjoyment of the experience?

 To retain members, chambers must be prepared to react to their membership’s evolving priorities and shifting interests.
 Adapting to these changes in a time-sensitive manner requires a scalable operating model to be in place.
 When something changes, it can be the signal of an ongoing sequence of changes.
 Preparation is key.